Emuzex/virgo-ui/docs/guide/components/input.md

 <!-- 👉 Validation -->
 ::::card Validation

-Anu do not provide any validation mechanism at the moment as it assume it's better handled by third-party libraries like [VeeValidate](https://vee-validate.logaretm.com/)
+virgo do not provide any validation mechanism at the moment as it assume it's better handled by third-party libraries like [VeeValidate](https://vee-validate.logaretm.com/)

 :::code DemoInputValidation
 <<< @/components/demos/input/DemoInputValidation.vue{2,6,13-14}